 - Northern Ireland has confirmed four outbreaks of HPAI H5N1 in poultry - The outbreak in a commercial duck flock in South Co.
-Tyrone occurred close to the border between Tyrone and Monaghan, both the 3km and 10km restriction zones extend into Monaghan where additional restrictions are now in place - One further report is currently under investigation for notifiable avian influenza - DAERA have produced an interactive map viewer displaying Avian Influenza Protection and Surveillance zones in Northern Ireland which is available to view here.
+Tyrone occurred close to the border between Tyrone and Monaghan.
+The 10km restriction zone extends into Monaghan where additional restrictions are now in place.
+The 3km restriction zone which extended into Monaghan was lifted on the 2nd January 2022 and becomes part of a surveillance zone - DAERA have produced an interactive map viewer displaying Avian Influenza Protection and Surveillance zones in Northern Ireland which is available to view here.